craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A Childer can spend Blood Tokens in the following manners.
 	- As an Action, spend any number of Blood Tokens.
 When you do, you roll and expend a hit die to regain a number of hit points equal to the result plus your Con a number of times equal to the number of Tokens you spent.
 	- As a Bonus Action, spend a Blood Token to cast *charm person* or *charm monster*.
 Your Charisma is your spellcasting Ability for this spell.
-	- As a Bonus Action, spend a Blood Token.
-When you do, you gain +3 to your Strength and Dexterity
+	- As a Bonus Action or a Reaction, spend a Blood Token.
+When you do, you gain +3 to Ability Checks, Saving Throws, and Attack Rolls made with your Strength, Dexterity, or Constitution Modifiers until the beginning of your next turn.

 When the Childer takes a Long Rest, if they have a number of Blood Tokens equal to the value of their Proficiency Bonus, they gain a Vampiric Progression.
 Then, if they have five or more Vampiric Progression, their symptoms progress to Stage Three and their Vampiric Progression is reduced to 0.